telerik/kendo-ui-builder/docs/views/landing-page.md

 # Landing Page View

-The Landing Page view is one of the built-in system views which are delivered by the default Application Module.
+The Landing Page view is one of the built-in system views which the [Application Module]({% slug appmodule_kuib %}) provides by default.

 The Landing Page view:

+* Represents the layout of the web page that will load when the user clicks on a search engine optimized search result or an online advertisement.
 * Lists all modules inside its content.
 * Allows you to modify some of its properties.
-For example, // WHICH PROPERTIES?
-LINK?
+For more information on which properties of the Landing Page view are subject to modification, refer to the right-hand vertical toolbar (property grid) of the view.

 // screen